 Before joining Chase, he spent more than 25 years at American Express, where he led and managed several businesses, including the U.S. Domestic Consumer Card Business.
 From August 2005 until June 2007, he was President of the Global Commercial Card business, with responsibility for corporate cards and corporate purchasing cards across more than 30 countries.

-Smith serves on the Board of Directors for both Choice Hotels International Inc. and Nordstrom Inc. He is also on the Board of the International Rescue Committee, which responds to the world’s worst humanitarian crises and helps people to survive and rebuild their lives.
-He holds a master’s degree from the Thunderbird School of Global Management.
+Smith serves on the Board of Directors for Nordstrom Inc. and is also on the Board of the International Rescue Committee, which responds to the world’s worst humanitarian crises and helps people to survive and rebuild their lives.
+He formerly served on the Board for Choice Hotels International Inc. He holds a master’s degree from the Thunderbird School of Global Management.

 He is married with two grown children and lives in New Jersey.